-“O, the month of May, the merry month of May,” wrote Thomas Dekker in the days of Elizabeth I. But while Dekker and his true love spent their days looking for the perfect spot to “kiss and toy,” you may well be stuck alone indoors this month.
+“O, the month of May, the merry month of May,” wrote Thomas Dekker in the days of Elizabeth I. But while Dekker and his true love spent their days looking for the perfect spot to “kiss and toy.”
 Don’t despair!
-In addition to being prime season for frolicking with your true love, May is also National Masturbation Month!
+In addition to being a prime season for frolicking with your true love, May is also National Masturbation Month!
 So get ready to take things into your own hands.

 It’s Good For You

 For something that only exists to make us feel good, masturbation has a strangely negative reputation.
 We’re taught to associate it with desperation, loneliness, and even insanity when the reality is that it’s normal, healthy, and very common.
 Planned Parenthood reports that over half of adult women and 70% of adult men masturbate anywhere from once in a while to multiple times a day.
 So not only is it happening all the time, it’s beneficial in many ways.

 Masturbating is the gold standard of self care.
 It relieves stress, which makes it a magic bullet in the modern age.
 Unchecked stress levels can cause or worsen numerous health problems, so a stress remedy that’s free and without side effects is worth celebrating.
 It’s also a natural remedy for menstrual cramps.
 And with zero risk of pregnancy or STD transmission, it’s the ultimate form of safe sex.

 Contrary to widely held beliefs, masturbation can be part of a thriving sex life with one or more partners.
 Touching yourself is the best way to learn what does it for you.
 Once you have this info, you can pass it on to the person trying to get you off.
 Talk about a win win.